 From Sonic Retro

-This is a interview conducted by HXC, with Roger Hector, former director of STI.
+This is an interview conducted by hxc, with Roger Hector, former director of STI.
 It has been reformatted for better readability.
 This interview was conducted shortly after a MTV special on Sonic & Knuckles called Rock the Rock was discovered.

 hxc: I'm sorry to torment you with these questions again, but we have just had a new video appear, with you on it, the Rock the Rock MTV Sonic and Knuckles special.
 A member of our community has come up with lots of helpful questions that could sort a few things out

 First question: When Sonic 2 was released in America, a new logo was used for the SONIC text on the box art.
 This text saying "SONIC" had yellow-orange outlined border with blue shiny letters.
 The O and C had a diagonal circle in the middle.
 This logo was later used to say "SONIC SPINBALL", "SONIC CHAOS", "SONIC CD", "SONIC 3", and then the last one used for "SONIC & KNUCKLES".
 We are all very interested how this logo was made, and by whom?
 We are also very interested in knowing what the font family name was, do you remember maybe?

 Roger Hector: There were many different artists that developed packaging art who worked outside of STI .
 In the beginning this was not tightly controlled.
 I remember that at one point there were several different versions of the same art (like "title art") and it became a problem.
 So SOA Marketing decided to produce a Sonic Style Guide (a book containing the official approved versions of all types and pieces of Sonic art) to be used by every Sega division and subcontractor.
 It took a long time to produce, and STI was only involved at the end to give final approval.
 The reason it took so long to produce was it required several tries to get STI's approval.
 Unfortunately, I don't know the names of the artists that did this development.